almighty-noob/python-email-client/README.md

 Then, an extremely basic tkinter window that sends the mail by taking the password and self-destrcuts when the mail is sent.

-If you wish to use it for some unknown reason, then download the zip -> extract -> run Mail.py
+If you wish to use it for some unknown reason, then download the zip -> extract -> run Mail.py Make sure to change sender and destination addresses in the Mail.py